 In October 2023, the FDIC issued a request for comment on an NPR and issuance of corporate governance and risk management guidelines that describe the general obligations of a covered institution's Board of Directors to ensure good corporate governance.
-Under the proposed guidelines the board is expected to, among other things, be active and involved in protecting the interests of the covered institution; set goals and approve a strategic plan and policies that guide operations of the covered institution; select and supervise executive officers; and adopt a code of ethics.
+Under the proposed guidelines the board is expected to, among other things, be active and involved in protecting the interests of the covered institution; set goals and approve a strategic plan and policies that guide operations of the covered institution in accordance with its risk profile and risk appetite and as required by law and regulations; select and supervise executive officers; and adopt a code of ethics.
 The proposed guidelines state that the board should create a committee structure that allows the board to oversee the covered institution's risk management framework, including an independent Risk Committee.